lau/tzdata/README.md

 ## When new timezone data is released

 IANA releases new versions of the [timezone database](https://www.iana.org/time-zones) frequently.
-When that happens, hopefully this library will be updated within 24 hours with the new data and a new version of the tzdata Elixir package will be released.

-As an alternative to getting a new version of tzdata, users of this library can simply run the `dl_latest_data.sh` script and then recompile tzdata.
-Running that script will update the data in the `source_data` directory.
-The files in the `source_data` directory contains all the information about the timezones and is used by the tzdata library at compile time.
+For users of Tzdata version ~> 0.5.x+ the new database will automatically be downloaded, parsed, saved and used in place of the old data.

 ## License